ifremer-bioinformatics/celia/README.md

 git clone https://gitlab.ifremer.fr/bioinfo/celia.git
 ```

-2. Once on DATARMOR, edit the celia/config/params.config file with your analysis parameters
+2. Once on DATARMOR, edit the conf/params.config file with your analysis parameters or directly using arguments

 3. Add a directory with your data (paired fastq.gz files)

 4. Run the analysis

 ```
-./RunCELIA.sh
+qsub celi.pbs
 ```

 ## Workflow process